Exclusive competence

 - European Union Logo (Photo: Court of Auditors)

-In article 3 TFEU the Lisbon Treaty defines the following areas: the competition rules within the internal market, customs union, the common commercial policy, the monetary policy for Euro countries, the conservation of marine biological resources under the common fishing policy and the conclusion of international agreements, as exclusive competences if the EU has a corresponding internal competence.
+Article 3 TFEU of the Lisbon Treaty defines the following areas as exclusive EU competences: the competition rules within the internal market, the customs union, the common commercial policy, monetary policy for the Euro countries, the conservation of marine biological resources under the common fishing policy and the conclusion of international agreements as exclusive competences if the EU has a corresponding internal competence.